ddev/ddev.com/src/content/blog/acquia-migrate-accelerate-ama-on-ddev.md

 ### Conclusion - AM:A is worth it for my use case
 AM:A is superior to the method I've been referring to as *traditional migration*.
 The clear drawback of AM:A, as of this writing, is that it only supports migration to D9, a product already at its End of Life.
 I have yet to attempt upgrading or migrating this AM:A instance from D9 to D10.
 I'm hopeful that the community will collaborate to [make AM:A compatible with D10](https://www.drupal.org/project/acquia_migrate/issues/3399733).

-I’ll be proceeding with the AM:A-migrated version of this site, as the benefits significantly outweigh the drawbacks:
+I’ll be proceeding with the AM:A-migrated version of this site, as the benefits significantly outweigh the drawbacks.

 ### Benefits of AM:A for my use case
-- Technical Debt: I've cleaned up so much junk from the 10 year old D7, I'm happy to see my `dblog` nearly free of errors!
+- Technical Debt: I've cleaned up so much junk from the decade old D7, I'm happy to see my `dblog` nearly free of errors!
 - Webform: forms and previous submissions were flawlessly migrated, which is an important feature for this client on this site.
 - Media system: I prefer to use the new Media system over the old basic Files system.
 - URL Aliases and Path Redirects: What's the point of migrating a site if all of the search engine mojo you've built over the past 10 years is annihilated?
 This benefit alone encourages me to stick with the AM:A version.